Shadow on the Land

 Shadow on the Land, also known as United States: It Can't Happen Here, is a 1968 television film which aired on ABC.
 It was adapted from the 1935 Sinclair Lewis novel It Can't Happen Here by Nedrick Young, and directed by Richard C. Sarafian.
 The plot involves a president creating a fascist, totalitarian regime in the United States, and a resistance movement forming against it.

+Production

+The film was shot in four weeks, and had a $1 million budget.